thakreaneesh/Colab-FIles/README.md

+Welcome to the Machine Learning Project repository.
+This repository contains a Google Colab notebook demonstrating the implementation of various machine learning algorithms and techniques.
+The notebook is designed to be an educational resource that covers the fundamental concepts of machine learning with hands-on code examples.

 📂 Repository Overview
-[Notebook_Name].ipynb: This is the core file of the project.
+lab_1.ipynb: This is the core file of the project.
 It contains the step-by-step guide to build and evaluate machine learning models using popular libraries like TensorFlow, PyTorch, or Scikit-learn.

 Key Highlights:

 Data preprocessing techniques
 Model training and evaluation
-Hyperparameter tuning
-Visualization of results
+More Concepts like
+lab2 Liner regression
+lab3 Logistic Regression
+lab4 SVM meathods
+lab5 Decisions Trees

 🚀 Getting Started
 To get started with this project, follow the steps below: